-An impact sensor is incorporated into each of the vehicle's center and rear pillars.
-If either sensor detects a certain predetermined amount of force during a side impact collision, the control module sends a signal to the side airbag module and curtain airbag module on the impacted side of the vehicle, instructing them to inflate the SRS side airbag and SRS curtain airbag.
-Then the side airbag module and curtain airbag module produces gas, which instantly inflates the SRS side airbag and SRS curtain airbag.
+An impact sensor is located in each of the left and right center pillars and rear wheel houses.
+If a center pillar impact sensor senses an impact force above a predetermined level in a side collision, the control module causes both the SRS side airbag and curtain airbag on the impacted side to inflate regardless of whether the rear wheel house impact sensor on the same side senses an impact.
+If it is a rear wheel house impact sensor alone that senses a sufficiently strong impact force, the control module causes only the SRS curtain airbag on the impacted side to inflate.
 After the deployment, the SRS side airbag immediately starts to deflate.
-The time required from detection of an impact to deflation of an SRS side airbag after deployment is shorter than the blink of an eye.
+The time reguired from detection of an impact to deflation of an SRS side airbag after deployment is shorter than the blink of an eve.
 The SRS curtain airbag remains inflated for a while following deployment then slowly deflates.